BLUEBIRD BIO, INC. CLASS ACTION ALERT: Wolf Haldenstein Adler Freeman & Herz LLP announces that a securities class action lawsuit has been filed in the United States District Court for the Eastern District of New York against bluebird bio, Inc.

 LEAD PLAINTIFF DEADLINE IS APRIL 13, 2021

 NEW YORK, Feb.
-16, 2021 (GLOBE NEWSWIRE) -- Wolf Haldenstein Adler Freeman & Herz LLP announces that a federal securities class action lawsuit has been filed in the United States District Court for the Eastern District of New York against bluebird bio, Inc. ("bluebird" or the "Company") ( BLUE) and certain of its officers, on behalf of shareholders who purchased or otherwise acquired bluebird securities between May 11, 2020 and November 4, 2020, both dates inclusive (the "Class Period").
+19, 2021 /PRNewswire/ -- Wolf Haldenstein Adler Freeman & Herz LLP announces that a announces that a federal securities class action lawsuit has been filed in the United States District Court for the Eastern District of New York against bluebird bio, Inc. ("bluebird" or the "Company") (NASDAQ: BLUE) and certain of its officers, on behalf of shareholders who purchased or otherwise acquired bluebird securities between May 11, 2020 and November 4, 2020, both dates inclusive (the "Class Period").

 All investors who purchased shares of bluebird bio, Inc. and incurred losses are urged to contact the firm immediately at [email protected] or (800) 575-0735 or (212) 545-4774.
 You may obtain additional information concerning the action or join the case on our website, www.whafh.com.